NASCAR to resume season May 17 with seven races in 10 days | Times Leader

 “Our priority right now is to try and get back racing in a safe way,” said Steve O’Donnell, chief racing development officer.

 as the first major sports organizations to get back to work since the coronavirus pandemic shut down U.S. sports in mid-March.
-The Professional Bull Racing Series resumed competition last weekend and there has been some horse racing.
+The Professional Bull Riding series resumed competition last weekend and there has been some horse racing.

 NASCAR’s goes only through May and has a pair of Wednesday Cup races, fulfilling fans’ longtime plea for midweek events.
 The first of those races will be at Darlington, three days after the return race at the 70-year-old, egg-shaped oval.